Normal subgroups in the Cremona group (long version): Gromov hyperbolic spaces

+\begin{rem}{\bf{a.--}} Theorem \ref{thm:criterion} is similar to the main result of \cite{Delzant:1996}, which concerns the case of a hyperbolic group $G$ acting on its Cayley graph; our strategy of proof, presented in paragraph \ref{par:proof}, follows the same lines (see \cite{Delzant:1996}, and also the recent complementary article \cite{Chaynikov}).
+There are several results of this type in the literature but none of them seems to contain Theorem \ref{thm:criterion} as a corollary; in our setting, the space $\GH$ is not assumed to be locally compact, and the action of $G$ is not assumed to be proper.
+This is crucial for application to the Cremona group: In this case, the space $\GH$ is locally homeomorphic to a non-separable Hilbert space, and the stabilizers of points in $G$ are algebraic groups, like $\PGL_3({\mathbf{k}})=\Aut({\mathbb{P}}^2_{\mathbf{k}})$.

+{\bf{b.--}} Theorem \ref{thm:criterion} applies in particular to groups acting by isometries on trees: This includes the situations of a free group acting on its Cayley graph, or of an amalgamated product over two factors acting on its Bass-Serre tree.
+It is a useful exercise, which is done in \cite{Lamy:HDR}, to write down the proof in this particular case ; the proofs of the technical lemmas \ref{lem:presentation} and \ref{lem:infernal} become much more transparent in this setting because one does not need approximations by trees.

-In the definition of a \good\ element, we could impose a weaker list of hypothesis.
+{\bf{c.--}} In the definition of a \good\ element, we could impose a weaker list of hypothesis.
 The main point would be to replace $\axe(g)$ by a long quasi-geodesic segment (obtained, for example, by taking an orbit of a point $x$ in $\Min(g)$); this would give a similar statement, without assuming that $g$ has an invariant axis.
-Here, we take this slightly more restrictive definition because it turns out to be sufficient for our purpose, and makes the proof less technical; we refer to \cite{Delzant:1996} or to the work in progress \cite{DahGui} for more general view points. \end{rem}
+Here, we take this slightly more restrictive definition because it turns out to be sufficient for our purpose, and it makes the proof less technical; we refer to \cite{Delzant:1996} or to the recent work \cite{DahGui} for more general viewpoints.
+We refer to Section \ref{par:SQ} for extensions and improvements of Theorem \ref{thm:criterion}. \end{rem}

 We now prove Theorem~\ref{thm:criterion}.
 First we need to introduce the notion of an admissible presentation.